By the end of this section, students will be able to:

 Charles Darwin and Natural Selection

-In the mid-nineteenth century, two naturalists, Charles Darwin and Alfred Russel Wallace, independently conceived and described – the primary mechanism of evolution.
+In the mid-nineteenth century, two naturalists, Charles Darwin and Alfred Russel Wallace, independently conceived and described natural selection – the primary mechanism of evolution.
 Importantly, each naturalist spent time exploring the natural world on expeditions to the tropics.
 From 1831 to 1836, Darwin traveled around the world on H.M.S.
 Beagle, including stops in South America, Australia, and the southern tip of Africa.
 Wallace traveled to Brazil to collect insects in the Amazon rainforest from 1848 to 1852 and to the Malay Archipelago from 1854 to 1862.
 Darwin’s journey, like Wallace’s later journeys to the Malay Archipelago, included stops at several island chains, the last being the Galápagos Islands west of Ecuador.
 On these islands, Darwin observed species of organisms on different islands that were clearly similar, yet had distinct differences.
 For example, the ground finches inhabiting the Galápagos Islands comprised several species with unique beak shapes (Figure 3.1).
 The species on the islands had a graded series of beak sizes and shapes with very small differences between the most similar ones.
 He observed that these finches closely resembled another finch species on the South American mainland.
 Darwin imagined that the island species might be species modified from one of the original mainland species.
 Upon further study, he realized that each finch’s varied beaks helped the birds acquire a specific type of food.
 For example, seed-eating finches had stronger, thicker beaks for breaking seeds, and insect-eating finches had spear-like beaks for stabbing their prey.

 Wallace and Darwin both observed similar patterns in other organisms and they independently developed the same explanation for how and why such changes could take place.
 Darwin called this mechanism natural selection.
-Natural selection postulates that individuals with traits that are most beneficial in their environment reproduce more prolifically, and this leads to that trait becoming more common in the in the next generation.
+Natural selection postulates that individuals with traits that are most beneficial in their environment reproduce more prolifically, and this leads to that trait becoming more common in the population in the next generation.
 This increase in frequency of a trait is evolutionary change.

 For example, Darwin observed a population of giant tortoises in the Galápagos Archipelago to have longer necks than those that lived on other islands with dry lowlands.
 These tortoises were “selected” because they could reach more leaves and access more food than those with short necks.
 In times of drought when fewer leaves would be available, those that could reach more leaves had a better chance to eat and survive than those that couldn’t reach the food source.
 Consequently, long-necked tortoises would be more likely to be reproductively successful and pass the long-necked trait to their offspring.
 Over time, only long-necked tortoises would become more abundant in the population.

 Darwin argued that natural selection was an inevitable outcome of three principles that operated in nature.
 First, most characteristics of organisms are inherited, or passed from parent to offspring.
 Although no one, including Darwin and Wallace, knew how this happened at the time.
 Second, more offspring are produced than are able to survive and reproduce, so resources for survival and reproduction are limited.
-Thus, there is for those resources in each generation.
+Thus, there is competition for those resources in each generation.
 Both Darwin and Wallace’s understanding of this principle came from reading economist Thomas Malthus’ essay that explained this principle in relation to human populations.
 Third, offspring vary among each other in regard to their characteristics and those variations are inherited.
 Darwin and Wallace reasoned that offspring with inherited characteristics which allow them to best compete for limited resources will survive and have more offspring than those individuals with variations that are less able to compete.
 Because characteristics are inherited, these traits will be better represented in the next generation.
 This will lead to change in populations over generations in a process that Darwin called descent with modification.
-Ultimately, natural selection leads to greater of the population to its local environment.
+Ultimately, natural selection leads to greater adaptation of the population to its local environment.
 It is the only mechanism known for adaptive evolution.

 In 1858, Darwin and Wallace presented papers at the Linnean Society in London that discussed the idea of natural selection.
 The following year Darwin’s book, On the Origin of Species, was published.
 His book outlined in considerable detail his arguments for evolution by natural selection.